-- Calculate the amount of underpayment of estimated tax; - Compute the amount of interest you owe on the underpayment; or - Show you meet an exception to the payment of interest. - Form OR-24, Deferred gain checkbox.
+- Calculate the amount of underpayment of estimated tax; - Compute the amount of interest you owe on the underpayment; or - Show you meet an exception to the payment of interest. - REIT/RIC checkbox.
+If you participated in a REIT or RIC, you must check the appropriate box in the header area of the Oregon tax return.

+- Amended checkbox.
+Check the amended box if this is an amended return. - Form OR-24, deferred gain checkbox.
 Corporations may defer, for Oregon tax purposes, all gains realized in the exchange of like-kind property and involuntary conversions under IRC §1031 or §1033, even though the replacement property is outside Oregon.
 Oregon will tax the deferred gain when it's included in federal taxable income.

-Include a copy of your Oregon Form OR-24, Like-Kind Exchanges/Involuntary Conversions, 150-800-734, with your Oregon return and check the "Form OR-24" box if all of the following apply:
+Include a copy of your Oregon Form OR-24, Like-Kind Exchanges/Involuntary Conversions, 150-800-734, with your Oregon return and check the Form OR-24 box if all of the following apply: